 Small and picturesque, Bumpkin Island was home to American Indians, a fish-drying operation, tenant farmers, a naval training camp, polio patients, and more.
 Now it’s a quiet camping destination, with ten smaller campsites (max. capacity 4 each) and one group campsite (max. capacity 25).
 Its slate and shell beaches and open areas make Bumpkin a relaxing place to wander.
 Walk trails lined with wildflowers.
 Explore the remains of a stone farmhouse and children’s hospital.
 Watch the sun rise from your campsite.

-When visiting this island travel direct from Hingham or Hull, or take a connecting ferry from Georges (summer only).
+When visiting this island travel direct from Hull, or take a connecting ferry from Georges via Hingham or Boston (summer only).

 This island of Boston Harbor Islands national park area is managed by Massachusetts Department of Conservation & Recreation